-- a) If an applicant complies with the faculty's minimum admission requirements based on grade 12 results, the applicant must pass all their prescribed modules in their current qualification up to the end of the year of application. - b) If an applicant does not comply with the minimum admission requirements based on grade 12 results, the applicant must pass all their prescribed modules in their current programme with an average of at least 70% a) Applications close 30 September each year, for the following academic year.
+- a) If an applicant complies with the faculty's minimum admission requirements based on grade 12 results, the applicant must pass all their prescribed modules in their current qualification up to the end of the year of application. - b) If an applicant does not comply with the minimum admission requirements based on grade 12 results, the applicant must pass all their prescribed modules in their current programme with an average of at least 70%. - c) No module recognition will be granted for any modules completed in studies, a programme or qualification with an NQF level lower than the qualification in the faculty that the applicant is admitted to.